Up to date information on COVID-19 and your pregnancy

 At this time, the Refinery House is open, so the clinic is now busier, though still meeting the requirements for social distancing.

 During in-person check ups, we will be wearing personal protective gear including gloves, masks, and goggles.
 This is for your protection to reduce rate of transmission from being in close contact with us.
+You are also requested to wear a mask for the protection of both of us.

 Our new online video network provider is called Doxy.me.
 You will receive an email or phone call with details on how to use it.
 It is very simple to use and only requires you to sign in and wait for us to invite you into your virtual appointment.
 Please sign into the system 5 minutes before your appointment time.